 - The Food Standards Agency (FSA) is responsible for food safety and food hygiene across the UK.
 It works with local authority Trading Standards and Environmental Health Officers to enforce food safety regulations and its staff work in UK meat plants to check the standards are being met.

 Other government partners and associations

 - The Intellectual Property Office (IPO) is the government body responsible for intellectual property (IP) rights including patents, designs, trade marks and copyright.
 Teachers looking for resources to encourage young innovators and creators, and raise their awareness of Intellectual Property Rights (IPR), can obtain free support via their Cracking Ideas website.

-- The National Measurement and Regulation Office (NMRO) works to ensure that the way regulation is enforced is proportionate and risk based.
-As well as dealing with legal metrology (weights and measures) it’s functions also include delivering Primary Authority and hallmarking policy, technical regulation and other enforcement work.
+- The Office of Product Safety and Standards has oversight on product safety and legal metrology.
+It also works to ensure that the way regulation is enforced is proportionate and risk based.
+As well as dealing with product safety and weights and measures its functions also include delivering Primary Authority and hallmarking policy, technical regulation and other enforcement related work.

 - The Local Government Association (LGA) provides a national voice for local government, working with councils to support, promote and improve local government.